United Community Banks (UCB)

 Underperform

 We’re cautious of United Community Banks.
-Its weak returns on capital indicate management was inefficient with its resources and missed opportunities.
+Its poor returns on capital indicate it barely generated any profits, a must for high-quality companies.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst